Back to Blog

 You don’t need a huge budget to start using data to understand your customers.
 Tools like:

-Here’s a quick example: If you notice most of your customers are checking out one type of product, double down on promoting it.
-Highlight it on your homepage, feature it in ads, or offer bundles with related items to drive more sales.
+For example, if many of your customers buy one product, focus more on it.
+Show it on your homepage, advertise it, or offer bundles with related items to boost sales.

 2. Smart Pricing Strategies That Work